• Skip to primary navigation

 What Makes This Peach Pie Filling Healthy?

 As mentioned above, this peach pie filling has a healthier twist.
-Its sweetness comes from only peaches and maple syrup.
-Which means, it contains no refined sugars.
-It's also thickened with arrowroot rather than cornstarch, making it an excellent anti-inflammatory option.
+Its sweetness comes from only peaches and pure maple syrup.
+Which means it contains no refined sugars.
+It's also thickened with arrowroot rather than cornstarch or wheat flour, making it an excellent anti-inflammatory option.

-Peaches are a great source of vitamins C and A, both of which contribute to healthy, youthful skin.
+Great for skin health.
+Peaches are a great source of vitamins C and A, both of which can contribute to healthy, youthful skin.

-Peaches can be a beneficial food to help heal the gut.
-They are a good source of fibre and also provide a moistening and lubricating effect on the intestines.
+Gut-loving.
+Peaches, especially stewed, can be a beneficial food to aid in gut healing.
+They are a good source of prebiotic fibre while also providing a moistening and lubricating effect on the intestines.
 This can be beneficial to those with a dry constitution and help to alleviate constipation.

 I can't emphasize enough just how easy this healthy Peach Pie Filling is!